-What can be said about February?
-Some consider this month deep winter, others feel they’ve got the worst behind them and it’s just a quick sprint to March.
+Some consider February deep winter, others feel they’ve got the worst behind them and it’s just a quick sprint to March.

 When I visit California relatives at this time of year, I am heartened by blooming rosemary and fully leaved trees, but back on 7a turf, things are very different.
 No matter what the groundhog says, we’ve still got some hunkering down to do.
-Try not to let it discourage you from getting outside and taking care of tasks that will make the spring a lot easier.
+So, I try hard to focus on how little time we actually have to complete tasks that will make the spring a lot easier.
+It’s actually a very short amount of time.

-I’m not going to get all of these things done, and neither will you, but a list makes it easier to prioritize one’s time.
+I’m not going to get all of these things done but a list makes it easier to prioritize my time.

 ● Scrape winter weeds such as bittercress, dead netttle and chickweed with a sharp hoe.
 If the ground is fully frozen, this job is made much easier (and is incredibly satisfying).